jaytoday/django-mygengo/README.markdown

 ## Setup

 - Make sure Django is installed, and run 'python manage.py runserver' from within this directory.

-That's it!
+- Until API key information can be edited from the application, set the appropriate values to DEFAULT_MYGENGO_CONFIG in api.py.

 ## License